-[

 River Cam corridor.
 Trumpington Road is

 considered to be Distinctive townscape that

 is important in the approach to Cambridge.

 Townscape Will it maintain and RED = Significant negative impact on

 enhance the townscape character, no satisfactory

 diversity and mitigation measures possible.

 distinctiveness of

 townscape UPDATE INNER GREEN BELT

 character, including BOUNDARY STUDY 2015 - This sub area

 through is considered to be Supportive landscape.

-appropriate design It forms the rural landscape setting to

-and scale of Cambridge in views from the west and
+appropriate design and scale of It forms the rural landscape setting to Cambridge in views from the west and

 development? south west, and provides separation

-between the edge of Cambridge and the
+development: between the edge of Cambridge and the

 M11.
 It also forms part of the setting for the

 River Cam corridor.
 Trumpington Road is

 considered to be Distinctive townscape that

 is important in the approach to Cambridge.

-1

 Green Belt What effect would RED = Significant negative impact on

 the development of Greenbelt purposes

-this site have on
+this site have on To a grand the continue about a stant

-Green Belt To preserve the unique character of
+Green Belt To preserve the unique character of Combridge amber.
+The site would

 purposes?
-Cambridge - amber: The site would

-extend the edge of the city southward
+Cambridge - amber: The site would extend the edge of the city southward

 and would have some impact on the

 compactness of the City;

 Coalescence - amber: There would be

 some effect on coalescence as

 development closes the rural gap

 between the City and Trumpington on

 the western side of Trumpington Road;

 Setting of Cambridge - amber: There

 would be slight negative impact to the

 setting of the City by changing the rural

 nature of the west side of Trumpington

 Road.
-This could be mitigated if

-development was restricted;
+This could be mitigated if development was restricted;

 Key views of Cambridge - amber: Views

 into and out of the site are screened by

 vegetation and landform.
 However there

 may be a visual impact on the area;

 Soft green edge - red: The existing high

 quality, rural, soft green edge would be

 negatively impacted if development

 occurred;

 Distinctive urban edge - green: The

 existing urban edge is rural in nature;

 Green corridors - red: Land to the west

 of the site is a green corridor, but there

 would be no loss of land.
 However,

-there may be a significant negative
+there may be a significant negative visual impact;

-visual impact;

 Green Belt villages - amber: There

-- Oreen Deit villages - ambei.
-Meie
+1 - Oreen Deit villages - ambet.
+Mete